rafael-santiago/macgonuts/doc/BUILD.md

 [``Back``](#topics)

-## The poor man's build
+## The low-cost build

-Well, ``poor man's build`` is only to produce libraries and the command line tool.
-Due to it if you are adding new features to macgonuts to open a pull request, better to run the developer's build based on Hefesto because it will run tests, search for memory leak and stuff. ``Poor man's build does not run any test nor do any profile``.
+Well, ``low-cost build`` is only to produce libraries and the command line tool.
+Due to it if you are adding new features to macgonuts to open a pull request, better to run the developer's build based on Hefesto because it will run tests, search for memory leak and stuff. ``Low-cost build does not run any test nor do any profile``.

 Having ``GNU make`` tool well installed in your system, move to ``src`` toplevel subdirectory and: